 Many injuries associated with sticks can be difficult to treat, often requiring operations.
 Vets have warned against using sticks, and instead recommended investing in indestructible toys that are much safer for our dogs to chase.
 These should also be too large to swallow.

 Those most at risk include Labradors, Springer Spaniels, Cocker Spaniels and Border Collies, some of the most active and playful pets around.

-Some examples of toys you could invest in for your doggy walks include tennis balls, rubber toys or even their favourite teddy..
-Just don't let them bring it back inside once it's covered in mud!
+Some examples of toys you could invest in for your doggy walks include tennis balls, rubber toys or even their favourite teddy… Which will now be designated outdoor teddy!

 By taking these precautions, you can ensure your loveable pets will be safe from the dangers of stick throwing, and continue to enjoy their daily exercise.

 Work, family and social commitments mean that there often aren’t enough hours in the day to give our pets the attention that they deserve.
 Click here to find out how Tailster can put you in contact with hundreds of pet carers in your local area, meaning that you can rest in the knowledge that your pets are being well looked after.